Configuration

 Note

-Refer to subsection example-test-execution to see how to use the configuration data and execute a working setup.
+Refer to subsection 2.7.
+Test Execution to see how to use the configuration data and execute a working setup.

 1. Class Reference